Potholer15/Potholer15/README.md

 - 👋 Hi, I’m @Potholer15
-- 👀 I’m interested in ...potholes
+- 👀 I’m interested in ... potholes, and discovering how consciousness works
-- 🌱 I’m currently learning ...to tie my own shoe laces
+- 🌱 I’m currently learning ... still trying to tie my own shoe laces
-- 💞️ I’m looking to collaborate on ...a marche sur la lune
+- 💞️ I’m looking to collaborate on ... a marche sur la lune!
-- 📫 How to reach me ...email
+- 📫 How to reach me ... email
 - 😄 Pronouns: ... oi you!
 - ⚡ Fun fact: ...
 Australia is wider than the moon